syh0228/syh0228/README.md

 Tags: `#SQL` `#Descriptive Analisys` `#Insights` `#Revenue Management`

-### 👟 Statistical Analysis for Food Standards Agency Policy - [Go to Project](https://github.com/syh0228/syh0228.github.io/blob/26a40454da7da3f07c46854a7bdcb2116a548260/Statistical%20Analysis%20for%20Food%20Standards%20Agency.pdf)
+### 🏢 Statistical Analysis for Food Standards Agency Policy - [Go to Project](https://github.com/syh0228/syh0228.github.io/blob/26a40454da7da3f07c46854a7bdcb2116a548260/Statistical%20Analysis%20for%20Food%20Standards%20Agency.pdf)
+This project attempts to examine whether establishments successfully respond to intervention actions and whether employing more professional enforcement officers increases the likelihood of establishments successfully responding to enforcement actions.

+Tags: `#R Programming` `#Statistical Analysis` `#Policy Analytics`

-### Book Publishment Statistical Analysis - [Go to Project]()
+### 📚 Book Publishment Statistical Analysis - [Go to Project](https://github.com/syh0228/syh0228.github.io/blob/edc537fc7d3a85c47151a071970bedb7321dc5b3/Statistical%20Analysis%20for%20a%20Publishing%20Company.pdf)
+The task objective is to prepare a report for the managers of a publishing company.
+The management team would like you to provide a report that addresses the following:(1) Do books from different genres have different daily sales on average?
+(2) Do books have more/fewer sales depending upon their average review scores and total number of reviews.
+(3) What is the effect of sale price upon the number of sales, and is this different across genres?

+Tags: `#R Programming` `#Statistical Analysis` `#Sales Analytics`